Dogs & Fireworks!

 - DO attach a “house leash” to your dog, to act as an extra long handle, should your dog try to escape or run away.

 - DO NOT comfort or “baby” your dog if he is afraid.
 Dogs take their cue of how to behave from their owners/pet parents; if you are acting “strange” by offering soothing words and gestures, your dog may interpret your actions as praise for being frightened, or as confirmation that the fireworks are truly scary.

 - DO act as normal and as “matter of fact” as possible; to help your dog understand that there is nothing to worry about.

 - Most importantly, DO ensure your dog is wearing proper identification in case he manages to escape.

 “More dogs escape during holiday celebrations than at any other time,” said Alice Marino”.
-“With a little preparation and an understanding of how to help dogs through their fears, dog owners can help prevent their pets from becoming a statistic this July Fourth weekend.”
+“With a little preparation and an understanding of how to help dogs through their fears, dog parents can help prevent them from becoming a statistic this July Fourth weekend.”

-Alice Marino of RufF lOve dOg traiNIng offers One-on-One Personal Training in the privacy of your home as well as outdoors for you and your dog(s).
+Alice Marino of RufF lOve dOg traiNIng offers One-on-One Personal Training in the privacy of your home as well as outdoors or via “aLOT” (aLive Online Training) for you and your dog(s).
 She offers a large variety of options, all of which are “personally” designed for your household.
 Her Personal Training approach is what sets her apart from all the rest.